 Being able to create and find joy in everyday life is truly amazing.

-But we’re all stuck at home right now, and if you’re anything like me, you could use some inspiration.
 In case you have some tulle fabric at your fingertips, maybe you can surprise your little princess with a cute and fluffy tutu skirt made by yourself.

 I love creating beautiful tulle skirts, but occasionally I enjoy simple and quick projects that can be done without a sewing machine.
 To make this easy tutu skirt for my 2.5-year-old daughter, I spent half an hour in the afternoon.

 Before you start making your own tutu skirt, you might want to check this tutu size chart for children.
 The chart is based on estimates, so it’s always best to accurately take your child’s measurements.

 The length of your tutu skirt is entirely up to you – you can make it shorter or longer, there’s no wrong or right length.
 These measurements are for (approximately) above knee tutus.

 Here’s how to whip up a simple no-sew tutu skirt that will make any little girl feel like a princess.